hanzoui/rfcs/rfcs/9999-TEST-enhanced-discussion-workflow.md

 This is a **TEST RFC** to verify the enhanced discussion integration workflow.
 It should automatically create a rich discussion with full proposal content and demonstrate the sync capabilities when the RFC is updated.

+**🔄 UPDATED**: This content has been modified to test the automatic discussion sync feature!

 ## Basic example

 ```javascript